higherkindness/mu-scala/docs/src/main/tut/patterns.md

 }
 ```

-The Server will bootstrap on port `8080`.
+The server will run on port `8080`.

-Fortunately, once all the runtime requirements are in place (**`import gserver.implicits._`**), we only have to write the previous piece of code, which primarily, should be the same in all cases (except if your target Monad is different from `cats.effects.IO`).

 ### Service testing